 The Health Justice Clinic is appropriate for students interested in any practice area, as the skills employed are applicable to all areas of law.
 The Clinic may be particularly relevant for students who will work in health law, disability law, poverty law, or any administrative law field.
 Graduates of the clinic also report that it was especially helpful in their careers in public policy, government, and for developing a focus for their pro bono work in large firms.

 Classroom work consists of a day-long intensive training at the beginning of the semester as well as a weekly, two-hour seminar focusing on substantive law, lawyering skills, professionalism, the health care system, social safety net, social determinants of health, and health disparities.
-For the Fall 2020 semester, it is expected that the seminar will be conducted via Zoom, with some materials presented asynchronously via video.
+For the Spring 2021 semester, the seminar will be conducted via Zoom, with some materials presented asynchronously via video.
 Students have an individual weekly meeting with the clinic instructors, and the instructors are available throughout the week for consultation.
-As much as feasible and in the Fall 2020, instructors Students work closely with clinic instructors, and enjoy a uniquely supportive mentoring and coaching experience.
+Students work closely with clinic instructors, and enjoy a uniquely supportive mentoring and coaching experience.
 Faculty prioritize each student's professional development and encourage the development of a work-life balance that will be essential in law practice.

-The Health Justice Clinic is normally offered on a variable clinic basis, 4-6 credits, but for the Fall 2020 semester, will be limited to 4 credit hours.
+The Health Justice Clinic is normally offered on a variable clinic basis, 4-6 credits, but for the Spring 2020 semester, will be limited to 4 credit hours.

 Clinics Enrollment Policy

-Students are required to attend the day-long clinic intensive training session.
-Students who have previously completed a clinic may skip the morning portion of the intensive.
+Students are required to attend the clinic intensive training session.
+Students who have previously completed a clinic may skip some portions of the intensive.